rahiakela/ng-bootsrap4-scss-application/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

 ## Run the application on local system

-Step-1: clone the source code from git hub git clone https://github.com/rahiakela/ng-bootsrap4-scss-application
+Step-1: clone the source code from github

+git clone https://github.com/rahiakela/ng-bootsrap4-scss-application

-Step-2: Install all dependency cd  ng-bootsrap4-scss-application
+Step-2: Install all dependency

+cd  ng-bootsrap4-scss-application

 npm install

-Step-3: Run the development server ng serve
+Step-3: Run the development server

+ng serve

 And navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.